 Most Interesting Volsurfaces in the World, these days.

-On the the right we show C8 fitted implied vols (and market implied vols) as a function of normalized
+On the left, we show fitted implied vols and market implied vols as a function of normalized

 after the close.